windust/community-manager/README.md

 The templates are written using Thymeleaf and implement Thymeleaf fragments defined under the fragments folder

 ### Tests
 #### Unit
 Unit tests are written using JUnit5 and Mockito.
 Only the test of the class GoogleSheets makes a call to it's own database.
 It is recommended that you create a seperate database for this test and store it's ID in a text file called config/testGSStorageID.txt.

 #### Integration
 Integration tests are written using JUnit5.
 Currently only the model has integration tests and they are stored in test/java/com.spinningnoodle.communitymanager/model/modelIntegrationTest.
 It is recommended that you create a seperate database for this test and store it's ID in a text file called config/testModelStorageID.txt.

 #### Behavioral
+Behavioral tests are written with Cucumber and JUnit4.
+Currently tests the functionality of the upcoming dates page with tests for the venue sign up currently in progress.
+Features are located under 'src/test/resources' and step definitions are under 'src/test/java/com/spinningnoodle/communitymanager/stepdefinitions'.
+All step definition classes need to extend the 'AbstractDefs' class.

 ---

 ## Deployment
 ### Docker
 A jar could be built of the project using
 `./gradlew build`